null

 She stresses the importance of measuring children’s feet: “We are all so individual that it’s not like one shoe fits all,” she says.
 Although ideally parents would take their child to a store with a reputable brand to have their feet measured by a trained fitter, Karen’s aware that the pandemic has meant this isn’t always possible.
 However, she says:

 Can’t get to a shop to have your child’s feet professionally measured?
-Use Click ‘n’ Fit to measure them at home and find their Start-Rite shoe size.
+Use Sizewise to scan and measure their feet at home to find their Start-Rite shoe size.

 “If you are not able to go into a store, reputable shoe brands will often give you information about how to measure so you can do that from home.”